 The reason why dental implants are so popular is because they look and feel like a natural tooth.
 They have a 98% success rate and are cared for with regular brushing and flossing.
 Opting for removable dentures or bridges may be cheaper upfront, but more extensive procedures down the road can be costly and have more downtime.

 While dentures must be removed when you eat, dental implants remain in your mouth and are custom-made to look just like your other teeth.
 It’s clear that if you have missing or failing teeth, dental implants can restore your smile and confidence.

 Get Dental Implants in Bay City, MI

 If you have missing teeth, contacting our Bay City office is the right choice to complete your smile.
-We have office locations in Flint, Saginaw, Bay City, Owosso, and Oxford to better serve our Michigan residents.
+We have office locations in Flint, Saginaw, Bay City, Owosso, Oxford, and Midland to better serve our Michigan residents.
 If you’re ready to begin the journey to better oral health, contact our Bay City office today.

 Types of Anesthesia

 We offer a variety of anesthetic options to make your experience as pleasant and comfortable as possible.
 The method of sedation used depends on your preference, the nature of the procedure, and your medical history.

 Hear From Dental Implant Patients

 These patients can tell you about the firsthand experience undergoing dental implant treatment at our office.

 Reviews From Our Dental Implant Patients